zeee1only/fpdf2/docs/Unicode.md

 To make use of that functionality, you have to install at least one Unicode font, either in the system font folder or in some other location accessible to your program.
 For professional work, many designers prefer commercial fonts, suitable to their specific needs.
 There are also many sources of free TTF fonts that can be downloaded online and used free of cost (some of them may have restrictions on commercial redistribution, such as server installations or including them in a software project).

-  * [Font Library](https://fontlibrary.org/) - A collection of fonts for many languates with an open source type license.
+  * [Font Library](https://fontlibrary.org/) - A collection of fonts for many languages with an open source type license.

   * [Google Fonts](https://fonts.google.com/) - A collection of free to use fonts for many languages.